TobikoData/sqlmesh/docs/concepts/tests.md

     end: '2020-01-04'
 ```

-As shown below, we now have two passing tests.
+As you can see, we now have two passing tests.
 Hooray!

 ```
 $ sqlmesh test